LemenChao/HypeCycle/README.rst

 6.Citation
 -----------

-*if you use hypecycle in a project that leads to publication, please acknowledge this by citing hypecycle.*
+*If hypecycle contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the project.*